 In this section

-The Kids in Communities Study (KiCS) is working to understand how different factors in our communities—physical environment, social environment, socio-economic factors, access to services, and governance—influence the way that children develop.
+The Kids in Communities Study (KiCS) aimed to understand how different factors in our communities—physical environment, social environment, socio-economic factors, access to services, and governance—influence the way that children develop.
 We know that the early childhood years have a profound and lasting impact on children’s health and developmental outcomes.
 We also know that there are different factors in our communities that play a major role in the healthy development of children, particularly the resources that families can access.
 We don’t know exactly which community factors impact child development, and how we can modify those factors to help all children to have the best start in life.
-The what and the how is what KiCS wants to answer.
+The what and the how is what KiCS sought to answer.

 KiCS was developed from the Australian Early Development Census (AEDC) findings.
 Formerly known as the Australian Early Development Index (AEDI), the AEDC is a population level measure of early childhood development that was conducted across Australia in 2009, 2012 and 2015.
 The AEDC measures outcomes across five domains of early child development (physical, social, emotional, language and cognitive, and communication and general knowledge) at a small area (suburb or small town) level.